Abduni/SP-app/README.md

   {"test", "rope", "cotton", "apple", "details", "entire", "corn", "center", "smell", "tools", "square", "cows", "track", "arrived", "located"}
 };

-// setup in the drawWord method
 String[] selectedWords = levelsArray[0];

-//even though its blank this method is needed so that everything in the program draws void draw() {
+void draw() {
 }

-//arrays of positions used on
 int[] xPositions = {35, 135, 235, 35, 135, 235, 35, 135, 235, 335};
 int[] yPositions = {50, 50, 50, 150, 150, 150, 250, 250, 250, 350};
 int[] boardState = {0, 0, 0, 0, 0, 0, 0, 0, 0, 0};